deatheyes/MysqlProbe/README.md

   	  group: test    # cluster name
   	  port: 0        # gossip bind port
 	probe:
-	  device: lo0,en0  # devices to probe, slave only, splited by ','
+	  device: lo0,en0  # devices to probe, splited by ',', slave only
 	  port: 3306       # port to probe, slave only
 	  snappylength: 0  # snappy buffer length of the probe, slave only
 	  workers: 2       # number of workers to process probe data, slave only